Many Online Tools to Determine Best Price for a NEW Car or Truck

 • Dealer’s invoice: $21,842.

-Some observers say NADA Guides’ prices favor the dealers — as might be expected, since the service is run by the dealers’ association.
-However, as you can see, in our test case there was very little difference between Kelley and NADA.
+Some observers say NADA Guides’ prices favor the dealers — as might be expected since the dealers’ association runs the service.
+However, as you can see, in our test case, there was very little difference between Kelley and NADA.

 Edmunds was founded in 1966.
 When the Internet emerged in the early 1990s, Edmunds was among the first businesses to begin redefining itself for the Internet age, posting auto information on the Electronic Newsstand in 1994 and launching Edmunds.com in 1997.

-Here are prices Edmunds provided for the 2015 Toyota Camry:
+Here are the prices Edmunds provided for the 2015 Toyota Camry:

 • MSRP: $24,803